-Our monthly version of the MBC shock produces IRFs that are very similar to those in Angeletos et al. (2020).
-The red lines in Figures 1a-1b plot VAR-based IRFs of π_t^{1q} and U_t to a one standard-deviation MBC shock.
-The figures show the first twelve IRF coefficients that are used in the estimation, and also show the next eight quarters to visualize the full dynamics.
-As in Angeletos et al. (2020), the MBC shock looks like an aggregate demand shock, driving unemployment higher and inflation lower.
-At the same time, the MBC shock explains a relatively small fraction of the forecast error contribution (FEVD) of inflation, nearly zero on impact and only 20% after two years, see Figure 1c.
-This finding illustrates the apparent "disconnect" between inflation and the shock that explains most of the cyclical variation in unemployment, see also Del Negro et al. (2020).
+most of the cyclical variation in unemployment, see also Del Negro et al. (2020).
 As previously explained, both 2SLS and SP-IV estimates can be expressed as the coefficients in regressions of IRFs.
-In SP-IV, these IRFs are the red lines in Figures 1a-1b.13 The 2SLS estimator instead uses the IRFs obtained from DL regressions of π_t^{1q} (and π{t-3}^{1y} and π{t+12}^{1y}) and U_t on the current and lagged values of the MBC shock.
+In SP-IV, these IRFs are the red lines in Figures 1a-1b.15 The 2SLS estimator instead uses the IRFs obtained from DL regressions of π_t^{1m} (and π{t-1}^{1y} and π{t+12}^{1y}) and U_t on the current and lagged values of the MBC shock.
 For illustration, these IRFs are shown in blue in Figures 1a-1b.

 Figure 2 displays the estimates of γ_f and λ , together with 68%, 90% and 95% confidence sets.
 Since neither of the first-stage tests in Table 5 rejects the null of weak instruments, the confidence sets are both based on the KLM statistic.
-The point estimates of γ_f , the weight on future inflation, are 0.57 for both 2SLS and SP-IV.
-The slope estimates are also close, $\lambda = -0.13$ in SP-IV versus $\lambda = -0.11$ in 2SLS, and have the expected negative sign since unemployment is the gap measure.
-The similarity in point estimates is not too surprising, given that we use the VAR-identified MBC shock to construct the 2SLS instruments.
+The point estimates of γ_f , the weight on future inflation, are 0.65 for 2SLS and 0.66 for SP-IV.
+The slope estimates are also close, $\lambda = -0.15$ in SP-IV versus $\lambda = -0.14$ in 2SLS, and have the expected negative sign since unemployment is the gap measure.
+The similarity in point estimates is not too surprising, given that we use the VAR-identified MBC shock to construct the instruments for 2SLS.
 The inference results, on the other hand, are much less similar.
-The 2SLS confidence sets do not reject any plausible values of γ^f , nor do they rule out a wide range of possible values of λ .
-The 90% set includes values of λ as high as 0.2 and as low -0.4, and the 95% set includes an even wider range for λ .
-Compared with 2SLS, inference for SP-IV is much sharper for the weight on future inflation, with the confidence set ruling out values of γ_f that are meaningfully below 0.4 or above 1.
-At the same time, the SP-IV sets also do not rule out a wide range of possible Phillips curve slopes, with values of λ ranging from -0.5 to slightly greater than zero within the 90% set.
-We attribute the relatively more informative SP-IV confidence sets to the greater effective strength of the instruments, as discussed in Section 1.3.
-Our earlier simulation results also showed that KLM inference for SP-IV was more reliable overall than for 2SLS.
+The confidence sets based on the 2SLS "single equation" moments do not reject any plausible values of γ^f , nor do they rule out a wide range of possible values of λ .
+Comparatively, inference for SP-IV is much sharper for the weight on future inflation, with the confidence set ruling out values of γ_f that are meaningfully